 B. Reduction of Certified Irrigated Acres

 A reduction of certified irrigated acres would mean a set percentage reduction in certified irrigated acres within the overappropriated area.
-The amount of the reduction would be determined by the SPNRD and the NeDNR.
+The amount of the reduction would be determined by the TPNRD after consultation with the NeDNR.

 C. Allocation